 Until 18, we look after you, take care of you, and then you leave and never want to come back; how does this make any sense?

 In our zest for independence and struggle to make a life of our own, we often forget to think about our parents’ happiness.
 We walk out of the door never wanting to return even though the truth is that the door is always open expecting our return.

-To have parents who support your dreams regardless of the boundaries and financial incapabilities is truly a silver lining.
+To have parents who support your dreams regardless of financial issues is truly a silver lining.
 Rameshan (Nivin Pauly) from 1983(2014, Malayalam) was a representation of that selfless parent love.
 So were Aditi (Priyanka Chopra) and Niren Chaudhary (Farhan Akhtar) from The Sky is Pink.
 They didn’t have a dream of their own.
-All that they dreamt of and strived was for the fulfillment of their kid’s desires.
-The reserved a portion of their life just for that.
+All that they dreamt of and strived for was the fulfillment of their kid’s desires.
+They reserved a portion of their life just for that.